 When you’re travelling to another country, especially one where English is not a native or even second tongue.
 You really need to befriend a local or someone who can understand and speak the native language and yours.
 It will definitely help in communicating what happened to the doctors who may not be speaking your language.
 You will also avoid the frustration of having to understand what they’re saying while you are suffering from the extreme pain of your injuries.

 This doesn’t mean though that your sole purpose of befriending someone is for emergency reasons.
 Especially when you are solo travelling or with a small group of friends.
-You need to make it a habit to connect with the locals.
-In this way, you can cultivate real friendships and foster good networking.
+You need to make it a habit to connect with the locals, In this way, you can cultivate real friendships and foster good networking.
 Unless of course you already have a friend living in your holiday destination.
-These locals can be the hotel receptionist, your tour guide and even a stranger-turned-new-friend.
+These locals can be the hotel receptionist, your tour guide and even a stranger-turned-new-friend – some of them even can help with your pets with selfpetcare

 Contact the embassy if you’re admitted